operator-framework/operator-sdk/doc/ansible/user-guide.md

 * **group**:  The group of the Custom Resource that you will be watching.
 * **version**:  The version of the Custom Resource that you will be watching.
 * **kind**:  The kind of the Custom Resource that you will be watching.
-* **role** (default):  This is the path to the role that you have added to the container.
-For example if your roles directory is at `/opt/ansible/roles/` and your role is named `busybox`, this value will be `/opt/ansible/roles/busybox`.
+* **role** (default): This is the name of the role that you have added to the container.
 This field is mutually exclusive with the "playbook" field.
+If the path is relative, it is relative to the `roles` directory in the current working directory which in the image by default is `/opt/ansible/roles`.
+Also, when it is running locally it is by default the directory `roles` in the current project directory in the local machine.
+Note that it can be customized by using the flag `ansible-roles-path` or the envinroment variable `ANSIBLE_ROLES_PATH`.
-* **playbook**:  This is the path to the playbook that you have added to the container.
+* **playbook**: This is the playbook name that you have added to the container.
 This playbook is expected to be simply a way to call roles.
 This field is mutually exclusive with the "role" field.
+Also, when it is running locally it looking for the playbook in the current project directory in the local machine.
 * **vars**: This is an arbitrary map of key-value pairs.
 The contents will be passed as `extra_vars` to the playbook or role specified for this watch.
 * **reconcilePeriod** (optional): The reconciliation interval, how often the